|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 2 x depth charges

 Built by Norfolk Navy Yard in Portsmouth, Virginia.
 Laid down July 31, 1935 as Bagley Class Destroyer.
-Launched September 3 1936 sponsored by Miss Bella Worth Bagley, sister of Ensign Bagley.
-Commissioned June 12, 1937 in the U. S. Navy (USN) as USS Bagley (DD-386) with Captain Lieutenant Commander Earl W. Morris in command.
+Launched September 3 1936 as USS Bagley DD-386 in honor of Ensign Worth Bagley killed in action in the Spanish-American War on May 11, 1898 off Cuba and was sponsored by his sister Miss Bella Worth Bagley.
+Commissioned June 12, 1937 in the U. S. Navy (USN) with Captain Lieutenant Commander Earl W. Morris in command.

 After a shakedown cruse, operated in the Atlantic.
 During 1940, Bagley steamed via the Panama Canal to Pearl Harbor and rotated between Hawaii and California.
-On December 3, 1941 during anti-aircraft gunnery practice, the starboard bilge keep malfunctioned and tore loose and the next day moored at berth B-22 in the Southeast Loch of Pearl Harbor for repairs.
+On December 3, 1941 during anti-aircraft gunnery practice the starboard bilge keel tore loose and the next day moored at berth B-22 in the Southeast Loch of Pearl Harbor for repairs.

 On December 7, 1941 during the Japanese attack against Pearl Harbor, the captain, executive officer and gunnery officer were ashore.
 During the first wave, her anti-aircraft guns opened fire on B5N2 Kate torpedo bombers with her gunners claiming six shot down.
 At 9:40am she got underway under the temporary command of Lt.
 Cann.